Zfinix/mcp_server_dart/README.md

 dart run build_runner build
 ```

-This generates `my_server.mcp.dart` with registration boilerplate.
+This generates `my_server.mcp.dart` with an extension that provides automatic registration methods.

 ### 4. Run Your Server